Table of Contents

 There are conferences for pretty much everything from comics to cars, so it makes sense for assistive technology companies and enthusiasts to meet up, share ideas, and try out some new tech!
 In This past week, San Diego hosted an Assistive Technology Conference, giving people a chance to do just that.
-In fact, this is the 32nd year of the conference, and it’s pretty popular, “…the world’s largest meeting of educators, researchers and consumers dedicated to presenting and exploring new ways technology can help people with disabilities.”
+In fact, this is the 32nd year of the conference, and it’s pretty popular.
 When great minds get together to discuss the future of assistive technology, it is certain that there will be some exciting outcomes.

 Diversity and Disability

 Another way that people are trying to advance the lives of people who are living with disabilities in by including them in part of the diversity discussion.
 Crain’s Chicago Business website shows how two local organizations, Access Living and ADA25 Advancing Leadership, are working to make a case for including those with disabilities when we talk about diversity,“They’re also creating pipelines that will help nonprofits and other public-sector organizations identify new board members.”